Protective gear in national stockpile is nearly depleted, DHS officials say - The Boston Globe

 Two DHS officials said that the stores kept in the Department of Health and Human Service’s Strategic National Stockpile are nearly gone, despite assurances from the White House that there is availability.

-President Donald Trump said during Tuesday's White House briefing that the administration has nearly 10,000 ventilators on reserve and that authorities are ready to deploy the lifesaving equipment rapidly to coronavirus hotspots in coming weeks.
+President Trump said during Tuesday’s White House briefing that the administration has nearly 10,000 ventilators on reserve and that authorities are ready to deploy the lifesaving equipment rapidly to coronavirus hot spots in coming weeks.
 He also said that large amounts of PPE were being shipped directly from manufacturers to hospitals.
 But the DHS officials said the stockpile has not been able to handle the load.

 Advertisement